 The NRC has received license applications for the construction and operation of a number of new nuclear power plants and uranium recovery facilities.
 The NRC also anticipates an additional number of spent fuel storage installation applications and applications to extend the licenses of operating reactors.
 These activities are already generating interest from the public that is expected to continue.
-The NRC will continue its practice of providing stakeholders the opportunity to participate in the regulatory process before issuance of a license (initial or renewed), construction permit, early-site permit, design certification, combined license or rulemaking, as appropriate.
+The NRC will continue its practice of providing stakeholders the opportunity to participate in the regulatory process before issuance of a license (initial or renewed), construction permit, earlysite permit, design certification, combined license or rulemaking, as appropriate.
 In all aspects of its work, the agency is committed to making public participation as expansive and meaningful as possible.
+Section IV of this plan describes the numerous tools the NRC uses to foster citizen participation and engagement, including public meetings, public hearings, the agency's public Web site, and document comment processes.
+It also addresses plans that the agency is making in response to industry trends and the Open Government Directive to review its current communication practices with the objective of using Web-based technologies to expand opportunities for public participation.

 "Participation allows members of the public to contribute ideas and expertise so that their government can make policies with the benefit of information that is widely dispersed in society."
 (Open Government Directive).